 The deposit may be refunded to you in some circumstances, please see the Deposit and Refunds webpage for information.

 You are not required to pay your tuition and accommodation fees until you register with the University during Welcome Week.
 The invoices will be issued when you have registered at the start of your programme.
 However, it is possible to make advance payments before your arrival if you wish.
 For more information on how payments can be made, please see our Paying your fees information.

-You need to accept your offer and pay a deposit (if required) before you can apply for accommodation.
+You need to accept your offer before you can apply for accommodation.
 If you have accepted the offer, you will receive an email from the Accommodation Office from mid-January onwards with details about the application process if your course starts in October.